michaelkoceja/alex-honnold/README.md

 ## Description

-* This is a project where I created a tribute page using Sass.
+* This is a project where I created a tribute page using Sass and Neat to create my own grid.

 ## User Story: